Real & Personal Property Abatement

 Boat Excise Tax Abatement

 Abatement may be granted if the boat is transferred by sale or otherwise, removed to another state and registered in such other state, or the registration is surrendered or is not renewed in Massachusetts.
 In such cases proof must be provided to the Newbury Assessors Office, and no abatement is granted for transactions occurring on or after November first.
-A Boat Excise Abatement Form can be downloaded from the State's website here
+A Boat Excise Abatement Form can be downloaded from the State's website here.
+If you are seeking an abatement because the boat was moved from Newbury prior to July 1st of the fiscal year you must include a status change form as proof.

 If excise tax remains unpaid, the Newbury Harbormaster shall refuse to allow the vessel to moor or dock within the waterways of Newbury.